 We value a learning environment both inside and outside the classroom, which is carefully organised to enable children to develop and demonstrate characteristics of effective learning.
 Children are given free access to the outdoor learning spaces whenever they are supervised by a member of staff.
-Children need to be supported in access to the outdoors by coming to school with appropriate clothing, especially during inclement weather.
 Adults support children in playing and exploring, active learning and developing creativity and critical thinking.
 We value resources that promote possibility thinking and offer limitless opportunities for play and learning.
 Children learn by leading their own play, and by taking part in play that is guided by adults.
 The child and adult engages in ‘sustained shared thinking’

 ” an episode in which two or more individuals ‘work together’ in an intellectual way to solve a problem, clarify a concept, evaluate activities, extend a narrative etc. Both parties must contribute to the thinking and it must develop and extend” Siraj-Blatchford et al (2002) Researching Effective Pedagogy in the Early Years (REPEY), DfES.

 We believe that parents are children’s first and most enduring educators and when parents and practitioners work together in Early Years settings, the results have a positive impact on children’s development and learning.
 We encourage parents to contribute to our assessments and provide advice and support on how learning and development can take place at home.